100615056/MobileRobotics/README.md

 ## Milestone 2 (https://angelicacusipag.wixsite.com/mechatronics/videos?wix-vod-video-id=af309fad0b8d4139952d46d24607416f&wix-vod-comp-id=comp-keugdvfv1)

-- The turtleBot3 Waffle Pi autonomously drives along the track and be able to detect stop signs along the way and perform the appropriate response; stop and go after a time delay.
+- The turtleBot3 Waffle Pi autonomously drives along the track and is able to detect stop signs along the way and perform the appropriate response; stop and continue driving after a time delay.

 ## Milestone 3 (No video demonstration due to cancellation of in-person class)